crashdump/selene/README.md

 Turn on (or off) lights; a timer can be specified to revert after a while.

+You will need a user id on the Bridge, you can follow the steps [here](https://developers.meethue.com/develop/get-started-2/#so-lets-get-started) to get it.

 ## Spotify

 Starts a playlist; a timer can be specified to turn the music off after a while.